Renting Out Your Home or Condo

 Are you considering buying a home or condo in Park City or Deer Valley to use as an investment property to generate income?
-There are many things to consider, we explain it all below:
+There are many things to consider; we explain them all below:

-Many of our buyer clients ask us for further information about ownership costs in Park City and Deer Valley such as property taxes and HOA dues, as compared to what can be earned in renting their property nightly, weekly, vacation and/or long term rentals.
-Surprisingly once you break down all the different associated costs of ownership, whether it be a home or an amenity rich condo, it usually averages out at the end to be quite even in costs.
-And the same goes for rental potential, as some properties can do slightly better than others in producing income, but at the end of the day they even out when comparing income to the purchase price.
-The higher end luxury properties and more amenity rich, and therefore more expensive in HOA, brings in about the same overall percentage of net income to the owner.
-In summary more expensive to own, but brings in more income too.
+Many of our buyer clients ask us for more information about ownership costs in Park City and Deer Valley, such as property taxes and HOA dues, compared to what can be earned from renting their property nightly, weekly, vacation, or long-term rentals.
+Surprisingly, once you break down all the different costs associated with ownership—whether it’s a home or an amenity-rich condo—it usually balances out to be quite similar in the end.
+The same applies to rental potential, as some properties can generate slightly more income than others, but overall, they even out when you compare income to the purchase price.
+Higher-end luxury properties that are more amenity-rich and have higher HOA fees tend to generate about the same overall percentage of net income for the owner.
+In summary, they are more costly to own, but also generate more income.

-Below we explain this all in more detail, but first off, for the average investment property owner this should primarily be a fun thing to own, you're not going to get rich off it.
-If you have the extra money and have always dreamed of owning a second home in Park City or a ski-in, ski-out condo in Deer Valley then by all means come on out and lets find the right fit for you.
-But, if you are leveraging yourself financially hoping to produce a great income, this may not be the right place to spend your money.
-Owning property in a vacation resort town like Park City and Deer Valley can be a great investment, if you look at it in the right way, and have realistic expectations.
+Below, we explain this all in more detail.
+But first, for the average investment property owner, this should primarily be a fun thing to own; you're not going to get rich from it.
+If you have extra money and have always dreamed of owning a second home in Park City or a ski-in, ski-out condo in Deer Valley, then by all means, come on out and let's find the right fit for you.
+However, if you're leveraging yourself financially in hopes of generating significant income, this is not the best place to invest your money.
+Owning property in a vacation resort town like Park City and Deer Valley can be a smart investment if you approach it wisely and set realistic expectations.

 Potential Rental Income on Your Investment Property in Park City

-There are a few different business models in regards to how you can go about renting out your property in Park City.
-Most owners use a full-service property management/rental company, but recently VRBO.com has provided owners a great alternative.
+There are a few different business models for renting out your property in Park City.
+Most owners use a full-service property management/rental company, but recently, VRBO.com has provided an alternative.

-A full-service company will manage your property and will book all rentals.
-Basically they handle everything for you.
-As the owner, its very simple and "hands free" ownership.
-They will advertise the property on their online networks and will handle all bookings from beginning to end.
-They collect the security deposits, rental fees, and coordinate cleaning, check-ins, etc. These full service companies typically charge a 65/35 - 50/50 split.
-It sounds like a lot at first, but remember they do a lot for you too.
-They do their best to book your property often, but they commonly do have many properties to fill, and have to be somewhat even and fair to all owners.
-Often properties with more upgrades and remodeling win more bookings.
+A full-service company will manage your property and handle all rentals, making the process very simple and "hands-free' for you.
+They will advertise your property on their online networks and manage all bookings from start to finish.
+They collect security deposits, rental fees, and coordinate cleaning, check-ins, and more.
+These companies usually charge a split ranging from 65/35 to 50/50.
+While it might seem like a lot at first, keep in mind they do a lot of work for you too.
+Their goal is to book your property often, but since they have many properties to fill, they also need to be fair to all owners.
+Properties with more upgrades and remodeling often secure more bookings.

-The other route you can go is by using a service like VRBO.com.
-VRBO stands for "Vacation Rental By Owner" and you may have visited their website.
-For an annual fee, you can post your rental property online and manage the rental bookings yourself.
-This is obviously much more "hands on" for you.
-You'll still need a local property manager or at least a reputable cleaning crew who can help with turning the unit between bookings and coordinate basic maintenance tasks.
-With VRBO.com you have total control of what you charge, and you can give discounts when needed to secure a booking, perhaps in the off season.
-If you work it hard you can do quite well.
-VRBO.com allows you to customize your property's online listing with descriptive text, photos maps, etc. The better you portray your property the better your bookings will be.
-And the better you follow up with leads the better you'll do.
-If you don't mind the extra work, you can generate more bookings, and you keep 100% of the revenue.
+The other option is to use a service like VRBO.com.
+VRBO stands for "Vacation Rental By Owner," and you may have visited their website.
+For an annual fee, you can post your rental property online and handle the bookings yourself.
+This is clearly more hands-on for you.
+You'll still need a local property manager or at least a reliable cleaning crew to help with preparing the unit between guests and managing basic maintenance.
+With VRBO.com, you have full control over your pricing, and you can offer discounts when necessary to secure bookings, especially during the off-season.
+If you put in the effort, you can make a good income.
+VRBO.com lets you customize your property's online listing with descriptions, photos, maps, and more.
+The more appealing you make your property, the better your bookings will be.
+The better you follow up with inquiries, the more successful you'll be.
+If you're willing to do the extra work, you can gain more bookings and keep 100% of the revenue.

-Today there are a few hybrid companies who handle all levels of property management, and have their business model set up to blend well with an owner looking to produce bookings themselves through VRBO.com.
+Today, a few hybrid companies manage all aspects of property management and are designed to work well with owners who want to generate bookings themselves through VRBO.com.
 Club Lespri in Park City is an example of these hybrid companies.

 Cost of Ownership on Your Vacation or Investment Property in Park City

-When deciding to purchase a second home, vacation condo, or investment property you need to be comfortable with the costs of ownership associated with the property.
-These include utilities, property taxes, property insurance, HOA fees, maintenance and upkeep costs, and potential future repair costs.
-You may also need to hire a local property manager to assist you and watch over the property - see our Property Management page for contacts.
+When deciding to purchase a second home, vacation condo, or investment property, you need to be comfortable with the ownership costs associated with the property.
+These include utilities, property taxes, property insurance, HOA fees, maintenance and upkeep costs, and potential future repair expenses.
+You might also need to hire a local property manager to help manage the property - see our Property Management page for contacts.

 HOME VS CONDO?
-The cost of owning either a home or a condo generally works out to be about the same.
-Any home, townhome, or condo has the standard utilities plus normal upkeep, maintenance, and saving for future repairs and replacement (replacing the roof, staining the siding, etc).
-For covering costs of utilities and maintenance, whether you pay for these items yourself or pay collectively as owners into a condo HOA, its the same.
-And for covering costs of future property repairs, whether you save money on your own, or collectively as owners deposit funds monthly into a reserve account, its the same.
+The cost of owning either a home or a condo usually turns out to be similar.
+Any home, townhome, or condo includes standard utilities plus typical upkeep, maintenance, and saving for future repairs and replacements (like replacing the roof, staining the siding, etc.).
+Whether you pay for these costs yourself or contribute as part of a condo HOA, the expenses are comparable.
+Similarly, for covering future property repairs—whether you save money on your own or contribute monthly as part of a reserve fund maintained by the owners—it’s the same.

-HOA stands for "Home Owners Association".
-An HOA is run by an "HOA Board" which is usually made up with about 5 other condo owners (your neighbors) who are elected by the owners (including you) to run the association in everyone's best interest.
-You can nominate yourself to be on the board, or can simply stay involved if you want to.
-The Board usually hires an outside Property Management company to assist the HOA in running the budget and day-to-day operations of the community.
-Their fee is a small portion of the overall dues.
-Basically when you look at the dues associated with an HOA, all the funds are budgeted and allocated to neccessary items.
-As a potential buyer, you will have the opportunity to review the budget before finalizing your purchase.
-So again, whether you buy a home or condo, the upkeep costs are generally about the same.
+HOA stands for "Home Owners Association."
+An HOA is managed by an "HOA Board," usually composed of about five other condo owners (your neighbors) who are elected by the owners (including you) to oversee the association's best interests.
+You can nominate yourself for a spot on the board or simply stay involved if you wish.
+The Board typically hires an outside Property Management company to help run the community’s budget and daily operations.
+Their fee is a small part of the overall dues.
+Essentially, when you look at HOA dues, all the funds are planned and assigned to necessary items.
+As a potential buyer, you will have the chance to review the budget before completing your purchase.
+So again, whether you buy a home or a condo, the maintenance costs are generally similar.

-The hotel style condos more commonly include all the utilities, and therefore their HOA dues appear to be higher, because they include much more.
-Luxury properties typically offer more in amenities such as a pool, hot tubs, steam rooms, locker rooms, concierge, ski lockers, shuttle service, housekeeping, front lobbies, meeting rooms, fitness centers, etc. So therefore these communities also cost more in HOA dues to pay for it all.
-But because of all the extra amenities, these properties also generate more in rental revenue.
-It all pretty much balances out.
-And when you look at each individual budget, you can see where the money goes.
-Again, these dues are all set by a budget, decided by the condo owners and the board.
-So if you are splitting hairs over dues from one community to the next, youre not focusing on what is important.
+The hotel-style condos generally include all utilities, which raises their HOA dues because they cover more amenities.
+Luxury properties typically offer extras like a pool, hot tubs, steam rooms, locker rooms, concierge services, ski lockers, shuttle service, housekeeping, front lobbies, meeting rooms, and fitness centers.
+As a result, these communities also have higher HOA dues to fund these features.
+However, because of these additional amenities, these properties also tend to generate more rental income.
+Overall, it balances out.
+When you review each individual budget, you can see where the money is going.
+Again, these dues are set by a budget approved by the condo owners and the board.
+So, if you’re comparing dues from one community to another, you’re missing the bigger picture.

 What Can I Expect for Profit on My Investment Property in Park City?

-What you can typically expect is that your rental income (when managed by a full-service rental company) will cover all HOA dues, property taxes, insurance, and utilities.
-Often you'll additionally have a small amount extra back to you - your profit.
-That is generally a conservative assumption, but not a guarantee by us.
-We are not licensed securities brokers, we are licensed real estate agents.
-We cannot promise a specific return on your investment, but we still do try to give you a conservative estimate of how this all works.
+What you can typically expect is that your rental income, when managed by a full-service rental company, will cover all HOA dues, property taxes, insurance, and utilities.
+Maybe you'll also receive a small profit, extra money back to you.
+This is generally a conservative estimate, but we do not guarantee it.
+We are licensed real estate agents, not securities brokers, so we cannot promise a specific return on your investment.
+However, we aim to give you a cautious estimate of how everything works.

-So when someone buys a property with cash, and carries no mortgage, and uses a full-service property management company it all usually safely "pencils out" and often does a little better than that.
+So, when someone buys a property with cash, carries no mortgage, and uses a full-service property management company, it usually "pencils out" safely and often does a little better than that.
 If you carry a mortgage on the property, very little of the mortgage gets covered by the rental income.
-However, if you are handling bookings on your own using VRBO.com, working it well and working it hard, you may be able to cover much more of the mortgage, or generate more profit to yourself if you own the property outright.
+However, if you handle bookings on your own using VRBO.com, working it well and working it hard, you may be able to cover much more of the mortgage or generate more profit for yourself if you own the property outright.

-In the past we have had potential buyer clients go as far as gathering all different HOA dues and utility costs and even creating excel spreadsheets to compare the actual costs of many different condominium communities.
-They would have us spend so much time helping gather this info, and then would spend even more time analyzing their data.
-Eventually they would grow tired of the process because they were not able to find the "secret formula".
-And subsequently they never did buy, gave up on thier dream.
+In the past, potential buyer clients went so far as to gather all the HOA dues and utility costs, even creating Excel spreadsheets to compare actual expenses across various condominium communities.
+They would ask us to spend a lot of time collecting this information, and then they would spend even more time analyzing their data.
+Eventually, they grew tired of the process because they couldn't find the "secret formula."
+As a result, they never bought and gave up on their dream.

-If you focus on your own purchasing budget or price comfort zone, then narrow down to the locations you enjoy, and the type of property you would most enjoy yourself, that is the best way to shop.
-Forget the HOA's and projected rental revenues, that all pretty much evens out.
-Focus on what is most important to you, and to your family.
+If you focus on your own purchasing budget or price comfort zone, narrow down to the locations you enjoy and the type of property you would most enjoy.
+That is the best way to shop.
+Forget the HOAs and projected rental revenues, as they all pretty much even out.
+Focus on what is most important to you and your family.

 Winter or Summer Season, Which Rents better?

-We are primarily a ski resort destination town, so obviously winter bookings are much stronger, and are more expensive.
+We are primarily a ski resort destination town, so obviously, winter bookings are much stronger and are more expensive.
 Summers have become busier over the years and depending on where in town your property is located you could do fairly well with summer bookings too.
-Old Town typically is a better summer location for rentals with all the summer activities centralized in the Historic Main Stret area.
+Old Town is typically a better summer rental location, with all the summer activities centralized in the Historic Main Street area.

 Real World Examples of Purchase Price Compared to Income:

-Here are a coupe examples to illustrate all that we have explained above.
-Again, these examples are to be helpful to you in understanding how this all works, and is in no way a promise or guarantee of rental revenue or income projections.
+Here are a couple of examples to illustrate all that we have explained above.
+Again, these examples are intended to help you understand how this all works and are in no way a promise or guarantee of rental revenue or income projections.

 Carriage House